 Over the long run, the petty bourgeoisie as a whole has no future as a class.
 It cannot realistically compete with the big capitalists and there is a tendency in many of the professions towards less independence – for example the decline of small medical practices.

 It is important that as many people as possible within this class be brought into the united front against monopoly capitalism.
 In some cases, this will be done based on the economic interests of sections of this class.
 For example, building farm protest movements or uniting with small storeowners to oppose a Wal-Mart in the community.
-In other cases work will be done by building progressive political centers in a certain profession for example, for example building the organizations of progressive lawyers.
+In other cases work will be done by building progressive political centers in a certain profession, for example building the organizations of progressive lawyers.

 The working class constitutes the majority of the American people and it will be both the main and leading force for revolutionary change in this country.
-It is composed of women and men of all nationalities who labor to create goods and services, be it in factories, offices or the fields.
+It is composed of women and men of all nationalities who labor to create goods and services, be it in factories, offices, or the fields.
 It encompasses the employed and the unemployed, those who do manual labor or mental labor, people working in the service sector or manufacturing and transportation.
 It includes the organized and the unorganized.

 The working class makes its living by selling its ability to work.
 The capitalists own the places and things that are used to create goods and services.
 They appropriate for themselves all that is produced by the collective labor of the working class.
 This gives rise to an irrepressible conflict, a clash of basic interests that can be solved by the working class taking all power into its own hands.